-Director of building services company Laser, Mechanical and Electrical Ltd Darren Evans is studying an MBA at Kent Business School.
+Director of building services company Laser, Mechanical and Electrical Ltd Darren Evans is a former MBA student at Kent Business School.
 He has pioneered mental health and wellbeing initiatives within his organisation, something which inspired his MBA final project on health and wellbeing strategy within the sector.
+He has since been nominated for an AMBA Award.

 Men who work in construction are three times more likely to die by suicide than the national average.
 Reports, including a recent survey from charity Mates in Mind suggest this is linked to not only high pressures and long hours away from loved ones but also a “macho” culture which prevents many workers from seeking support and help when they may need it.

-Here, to mark Mental Health Awareness Week (9 to 15 May 2022) Darren explains how he is pushing for change…
+Here, to mark World Mental Health Day Darren explains how he is pushing for change…

 “I left school with a few qualifications and learnt everything I know within the military.
 The transition back to what is classed as ‘civilian life’ was a lonely place.
 I struggled without my comrades and the structure of military life.
 As a result, I suffered with depression.